XcSteven/R-Mall/README.md

 6. https://dichothue.com.vn/ (images and products' info for R-Food)
 7. https://www.farfetch.com (images and products' info for R-Clothes)
 # Sidenote:
-Only the copyright of .php pages can be changed.
+Only the copyright of mall .php pages can be changed.